beakdoctor/patterns/content/posts/chapter1.md

   ...)
 ```

-There are a few different ways of [destructuring](https://clojure.org/guides/destructuring) associative structures,
+This is an example of destructuring.
+There are a few different ways of [destructuring](https://clojure.org/guides/destructuring)
-but in this case we extract the listed keys, and the `reporter` key gets a default value in case it is missing.
-The
+associative structures, but in this case we extract the listed keys, and the `reporter` key gets a default value in
-other keys have default values from the `default-args` map.
-So in essence this is keyword args with default values.
+case it is missing.
+The other keys have default values from the `default-args` map.
+So in essence this is keyword args
+with default values.

 ## Pattern 3 - tree walking